MauricioRuschel/easy-debian/README.md

 usr/bin/env: ruby: Arquivo ou diretório não encontrado
 ```

-You have no ruby installed on your system, so you need to install like this
+You have no ruby installed on your system, so you need to install the ruby, let's install another depencies to make sure that everything will work properly

 ```
-apt-get install ruby
+apt-get install ruby curl aptitude -y
 ```

 If you have no sources.list configure please pick one of the sources.list files from the easy-debian and overwrite the content of the sources.list into your Debian, make sure that you are using the correcty one otherwise you will probably have a lot of problems...